The Boys in the Band (1970 film): Reception

 Contemporary critical reaction was, for the most part, cautiously favorable.
-Variety wrote it "drags" but thought it had "perverse interest."
-Time described it as a "humane, moving picture."
+Variety wrote that it "drags" but thought it had "perverse interest".
+Time described it as a "humane, moving picture".
 The Los Angeles Times praised it as "unquestionably a milestone" but refused to run its ads.
 Among the major critics, Pauline Kael, who disliked Friedkin, was alone in finding absolutely nothing redeeming about it.
+Kael wrote: "A gathering of homosexuals at a birthday party; it's like the gathering of bitchy ladies in The Women, but with a 40s-movie bomber-crew cast: a Catholic, a Jew, a Negro, a hustler, one who is butch, and one who is nellie, and so on.
+They crack jokes while their hearts are breaking."